 To contribute to the health and well-being of refugee and immigrant patients, families and communities through a partnership that promotes cultural humility in the care provided.

-Community House Calls began in 1994 when doctors Ellie Graham and Carey Jackson were jointly awarded a Robert Wood Johnson grant to help address barriers to health care for refugees and immigrants receiving care at HMC.
+Community House Calls began in 1994 when doctors Ellie Graham and Carey Jackson were jointly awarded a Robert Wood Johnson grant to help address barriers to health care for refugees and immigrants receiving care at Harborview.
 Caseworker cultural mediators (CCM) were hired with input from community leaders.
 In 1996, CHC became a Harborview program in the Interpreter Services Department, and more CCMs as well as a nurse manager were added to the staff.
 Currently, there is a nurse manager working with a team of nine that serve six language groups: Amharic, Cambodian, Somali, Swahili, Spanish, and Vietnamese.
 Of this team, two staff focus on diabetes self-management in the Somali and Spanish-speaking communities.

 - Navigation: Support and teach patients to navigate health care system by overcoming barriers and identifying gaps.
 Facilitation of Medicaid-eligible patients to receive coverage.
 Help with forms and applications.
 Accompany patients to outside appointments as needed.

 - Care Management: Monitor and coordinate on-going needs.
 Find resources for social issues that impact the health of patients, such as immigration concerns, job searches and enrolling in English for citizenship classes.
 Coordination of patient care, including arranging transportation and providing home visiting as necessary.